jeanrocco/cheap-fuse-doctor/README.md

   Thank's !
   to https://www.instructables.com/member/diy_bloke/

-  I like to add stuff like this in Gethub, just in case it disapears from instructables in this case or from other sources.
+  I like to add stuff like this in Github, just in case it disapears from instructables in this case or from other sources.
   I also added some pictures and fritzing breadboard and schematic views.